FEE AGREEMENT AND IMPORTANT FORMS

 WHAT IS THE CLAIMANT’S APPOINTMENT OF A REPRESENTATIVE FORM?

-The Claimant’s Appointment of a Representative Form is a from created by the SSA.
+The Claimant’s Appointment of a Representative Form is created by the SSA.
+It is also known as the 1696.
 This form allows you to appoint a lawyer to help you with your Social Security case.
 This form includes your personal information.
 For example, it includes your name, mailing address, and social security number.

 Both you and your representative sign the form.
-This form is then submitted, by your attorney, to the SSA.
+The form is then sent by your attorney to the SSA.
 Once the SSA receives the form, they associate it with your case file.
 This form proves to the SSA that you have a representative.
-It also allows your representative to talk to the SSA about your case.
+It also allows your lawyer to talk to the SSA about your case.
 Without the form, the SSA will not release any information about your case to your attorney.

 WHAT ARE RELEASES OF INFORMATION?

 Releases of information are forms that give your permission for others to review your medical records.
 For example, the SSA asks you to sign releases of information.
-They need to be able to review your medical records to decide if you can be paid SSD benefits.
-Read about the importance of medical records in your SSD case.
+They need to be able to review your medical records to decide if you can receive SSD benefits.
+Review about the importance of medical records in your SSD case.

 There are also releases of information that give your attorney permission to review your medical records.
-These must be signed.
-Without your permission, your attorney cannot collect or review your medical records.
+Without your written permission, your attorney cannot collect or review your medical records.

 LEARN MORE ABOUT THE FEE AGREEMENT

-The Fee Agreement is a contract between you and Cannon Disability Law.
-The Fee Agreement states that you are our client.
+The Fee Agreement is a contract between you and our law firm.
+The Fee Agreement states you are our client.
 It also states that if we win your SSDI and SSI case, we will charge you an attorney fee.
 We will only charge you an attorney fee if we win your benefits.
 If you have questions, then review “What Will it Cost?”

 If we do not win your Social Security benefits, then we will not charge you an attorney fee.

-The fee agreement says, if we win your case, then we will charge you 25% of your back benefit.
+The fee agreement says if we win your case, then we will charge you 25% of your back benefit.
 Learn about past due SSD benefits.
 However, the SSA caps or limits the amount of the attorney fee.
 Currently, the maximum amount is $9200.
-The attorney fee is whatever is the lessor amount between 25% of your back benefit and the maximum cap.
+The attorney fee is whatever amount is less between 25% of your past due benefit and the maximum cap.
+The cap can go up with the cost of living on a yearly basis.

 For example, if you win $10,000 in back benefits, our fee is 25% of that amount.
 So, $2500.
 We do not charge you $9200, because 25% of your back benefit is less than the attorney fee cap.